Hell Town RV Park

 “Your daughter is like the rare Scarlet Ibis,” the nurse said.

 The mother was puzzled.
 She’d had her new adoptive daughter for less than twenty-four hours and, being new to parenting, she really didn’t know what to expect from a baby or a caregiver.
 “Why an Ibis?”

 The nurse took her hand.
 (Touching is necessary for Time Threes to mentally suggest thoughts to humans.)
 “It’s an extraordinary myth.
 You’ve never heard it?”

-The woman shook her head in a trance-like reply as visions of a Scarlett Ibis danced about in her head.
+The woman shook her head in a trance-like reply as visions of a Scarlet Ibis danced about in her head.

 “The Ibis is connected to the Egyptian god Thoth and the goddess Isis.
 Thoth is depicted as an Ibis-headed man in ancient hieroglyphics.
 And Isis is known as the goddess of healing.
 I think you have an Ibis on your hands.”
 He suggested.

 “Yes.
 Ibis.
 She’s a beautiful Ibis,” the mother said as the nurse led her and her red-haired baby to the check-out desk.